EdONeill1/RosterFX/README.md

 # RosterFX

-Attempt at creating a Roster System that I may return to eventually.
+Attempt at creating a Roster System which used JavaFX that I may return to eventually.